Emertechs-Labs/ContextEngieeringGuide/docs/ideation/README.md

 ## Why Ideation Matters
 - **Spark Creativity:** Generate concepts that align with Hedera's ecosystem, focusing on decentralized applications (dApps) for finance, operations, gaming, AI, and more.
-- **Non-Coder Friendly:** AI handles the heavy lifting—prompt it with your interests, and let it suggest project outlines, features, and feasibility.
+- **Non-Coder Friendly:** AI handles the heavy lifting - prompt it with your interests, and let it suggest project outlines, features, and feasibility.
 - **Hackathon Alignment:** Ensure your ideas fit the competition's tracks, eligibility, and timelines to maximize your chances of success.

 ## Using AI Tools for Ideation